 15. Avoid Soaking in a Bath or Other Still Water

-Liposuction can be an excellent option for getting rid of fatty areas that don’t respond to diet and exercise.
-In order to make your recovery as effective as possible, it’s important that you follow all your doctor’s orders.
-Take your time with recovery, and make sure to maintain a healthy lifestyle after the procedure.
+To make your recovery as effective as possible, it’s crucial to follow all your surgeon’s orders.
+Take your time with recovery.
+Make sure to maintain a healthy lifestyle after the procedure.